 OK, so now a bit more about me

-Today we are parishioners at Holy Ghost parish in Knoxville, where I am assigned.
+Today we are parishioners at Holy Ghost parish in Knoxville, TN, where I am assigned.
 This beautiful church and parish community is the perfect spiritual home for us.
-Just 10 minutes from the house, I’m able to attend morning prayer, Mass and holy hour every morning.
-This has been a source of strength for me in my spiritual journey and I am so grateful to be able to serve in this parish.
+Just 15 minutes from the house, I’m able to attend daily Mass regularly.
+This has been a source of strength for me in my spiritual journey and I am so grateful to be able to serve at Holy Ghost.

 My other passion…technology

 I’ve always been a technology geek.
 I began using a personal computer in 1981 when I purchased an 8K Commodore PET that loaded BASIC programs from a cassette tape player.
 I’m an avid Apple fanboy who manages 4 Macs in our household, two iPads, two iPhones and two Apple Watches.
 Using technology to solve business problems has always been a hobby of mine.
 I was in the personal computer industry for over 20 years, starting with sales of the Apple II to schools as an employee of ComputerLand in Hartford, CT in 1983.

 I held various positions in the computer reselling industry over the years, including senior management positions for large computer distributors in marketing and product marketing.
 Christine and I also owned a company in the motorcycle industry, which we sold in 2014.
 I enjoyed establishing and developing this company’s web presence (now greatly enhanced by the new owner) and watching it grow into a significant small business.

 It had always been a dream of mine to put my technology knowledge and experience to work in the church.
 So much so that I launched a business venture called ParishGeeks.com that I hoped would get me hired to develop websites for parishes.
 I attended a national convention to market my services, but this business never took off.
 Little did I know that God had a better plan.